bcit-ltc/infrastructure-documentation/docs/container-development/kubernetes.md

 # What is Kubernetes?

-Kubernetes is a workload orchestration system that administers services on a cluster of servers.
+Kubernetes is a workload orchestration system that manages services on a cluster of servers.
 Clusters are groups of virtual machines (VM's) working together to create services for users.

 Kubernetes monitors, schedules, and manages workloads so they are highly available.